w3f/Grants-Program/applications/vera_defi.md

 * What work has been done so far?
 AssetManger was built in Ink to manage  ERC721 deposit and ERC20 loans.
 * Are there are any teams who have already contributed (financially) to the project?
 Yes.
-Founders already invented in the project.
+Founders already invented in the project, founders are committed to keep investing in the project.
 * Have you applied for other grants so far?
 No.